iltommi/qdb-documentation/source/concepts/security.rst

 If the data to store is sensitive, it is strongly advised to cipher this data.

-wrpme is generally used within a "safe" zone and it is strongly discouraged to expose a wrpme cluster directly to the public (for example on the Internet).
+quasardb is generally used within a "safe" zone and it is strongly discouraged to expose a quasardb cluster directly to the public (for example on the Internet).

-Should write access be given, a better approach is to design a proxy client that will authenticate and sanitize requests before handing them over to wrpme.
+Should write access be given, a better approach is to design a proxy client that will authenticate and sanitize requests before handing them over to quasardb.

 Design
 -------

-The wrpme protocol, especially the serialization part, has been designed to resist buffer overflows and most of current denial of service (DOS) attacks.
-Keep in mind, however, that wrpme is *designed* to accept large amounts of requests or arbitraty sizes and will therefore not limit incoming or outgoing requests in any way.
+The quasardb protocol, especially the serialization part, has been designed to resist buffer overflows and most of current denial of service (DOS) attacks.
+Keep in mind, however, that quasardb is *designed* to accept large amounts of requests or arbitraty sizes and will therefore not limit incoming or outgoing requests in any way.